vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Embeds/Programming/Debugging/Draw Functions.md

 Your version of Unity may not have the Queries tab, you would have to update to draw queries using built-in functionality.
 :::

+You can show collision geometry in the scene by enabling its visibility from the overlay in the bottom right of the Scene view window.
+This may help if it's unclear what's being hit.

 ## Drawing packages
 ### Vertx.Debugging
 I've created a custom debug drawing package called [Vertx.Debugging](https://github.com/vertxxyz/Vertx.Debugging) for drawing wireframe shapes.